HyperFORM -- a FORM package for parametric integration with hyperlogarithms: An example at the current limit of computational complexity

 Good variable sequences for iterated integration are discussed in Ref.~\cite{brown2010periodsfeynmanintegrals}.
 The general picture is to complete cycles and vertices: Integration disects a graph $G$ into two parts, the subgraph $G_{\mathrm{done}}$ of the edges that have been integrated out and the subgraph $G_{\mathrm{todo}}$ of the edges that remain to be integrated.
 Isolated vertices are dropped in both graphs.
 An integration sequence is good if it maximizes the loops (independent cycles) in $G_{\mathrm{done}}$ and minimizes the vertices in $G_{\mathrm{todo}}$.
 In particular, it is valuable to keep the number of common vertices in $G_{\mathrm{todo}}$ and $G_{\mathrm{done}}$ as small as possible in all steps.
 In Ref.~\cite{brown2010periodsfeynmanintegrals} the maximum number of these common vertices is the vertex width of the sequence.
 The vertex width of the graph is the minimum vertex width of all sequences.
 It has been proven that every graph with vertex width $\leq3$ is linearly reducible.

-The zigzag family has vertex width three with our choice of integration sequence.
-We illustrate this for $Z_{5}$, depicted in Fig.~\ref{fig:Z5diagram}.
+For illustration, we suggest an integration sequence for the zigzag graphs that has vertex width three.
+The case $Z_{5}$ is depicted in Fig.~\ref{fig:Z5diagram}.
 Our chosen integration sequence is shown in Figs.~\ref{fig:Z5step1} -\ref{fig:Z5step9}.
 The integration procedure starts with exploiting the Dirac-delta function in Eq.~(\ref{eq:zigzag}), setting one integration variable to $1$, Fig.~\ref{fig:Z5chenWuStep}.
 For the zigzag family this is always done for the long diagonal.

 We integrate out edges $1$, $2$ and $3$ to complete a triangle in $G_{\mathrm{done}}$.
 Then, we integrate out edge $6$ to delete a vertex from $G_{\mathrm{todo}}$.
 In the next step, we integrate out edge $4$ to complete another triangle in $G_{\mathrm{done}}$.
 The procedure continues to mutually delete a vertex in $G_{\mathrm{todo}}$ and to complete a triangle in $G_{\mathrm{done}}$ until all edges are integrated out.
 The graph $Z_5$ has vertex width three as indicated by the red vertices in Figs.~\ref{fig:Z5step1}-\ref{fig:Z5step9}.